Safeguarding Policy

 The purpose of this policy is to:

-• promote a culture which makes this school a safer place to learn.
+• Promote a culture which makes this company a safer place to learn.

-This policy applies to the Hirer and all staff, volunteers, or anyone working on behalf of Mother Nature Science.
+This policy applies to all staff, volunteers, or anyone working on behalf of Mother Nature Science.

 • Be safe from accidental injury